 The rate of fatal injuries among self-employed is lower when compared to employees.
-The injury ratio for employees to self-employed over the last 10 years is about 2: 1, although this varies by the industry as the graph below indicates.
+The injury ratio for employees to self-employed over the last 10 years is about 2: 1, although this varies by the industry, as the graph below indicates.

 With many more jobs being filled by agencies, the self-employed workforce is growing rapidly, causing the likelihood of injuries sustained to this self-employed to increase dramatically.

-When looking at workplace accidents in 2019/20, the Health and Safety Executive (HSE) outlined that there were 639,000 cases where worked endured a mom-fatal injury.
+When looking at workplace accidents in 2019/20, the Health and Safety Executive (HSE) outlined that there were 639,000 cases where workers endured a mom-fatal injury.
 It was also documented that the most common causes included the following:

 - Falls from height accounted for 8% of all accidents in 2019/20.

 - Acts of Violence accounted for 9% of all accidents in 2019/20.